rcreecy/ryancreecy/_posts/2019-10-28-xrdp-on-mac.markdown

 tags: tutorial technology
 ---
 # What is xRDP
-xRDP is an awesome utility developed by NeutinoLabs for allowing RDP protocol remote sessions to Linux/Unix operating systems.
+xRDP is an awesome utility developed by [NeutrinoLabs](https://github.com/neutrinolabs/) for allowing RDP protocol remote sessions to Linux/Unix operating systems.
 There's little to no documentation on the proper way to set it up on a MacOS machine, as I don't believe there is much demand for it.
 However, having a Mac in a remote lab can be extremely useful for many purposes, and this is a way to ditch the extra VNC viewer application while you're at it.
 <!--more-->
 # Step 1 - Setting up the build environment
 Install xCode Command Line Tools (This may already be installed) [v2354]